adv12/BlazorPlayground/README.md

-# BlazorPlayground
+# SharpExplorer
-A playground for experimenting with Blazor
+An experimental webapp for exploring .NET in a browser